 Andrew Sartori is a historian at New York University who studies the relationship between histories of concept-formation and the histories of capitalist society.
 His work lies at the intersections of the history of political economy, the history of political thought, intellectual history, modern South Asian history, British imperial history and social theory.
 His books include Bengal in Global Concept History: Culturalism in the Age of Capital (Chicago, 2008); (coedited with Samuel Moyn) Global Intellectual History (New York, 2013); and Liberalism in Empire: An Alternative History (Berkeley, 2014).

-Parker Everett is the CHS Assistant Managing Editor.
+Parker Everett is the Assistant Managing Editor.
+He is an Assistant Teaching Professer at the Department of Humanities and Arts at Worcester Polytechnic Institute.
 He received his Ph.D. in Modern European History from The University of Chicago in December 2012.
-His book manuscript on the form, function, and perception of Greater Berlin from 1900 to 1933 is under review with The University of Toronto Press.
+His book manuscript on the form, function, and perception of Greater Berlin from 1900 to 1933 is under review with The University of Toronto Press. .